vishandi/tp/docs/UserGuide.md

 * `deleteEvent 3 3`

 ### Getting persons who are free: `whoIsFree`
+Shows a list of persons who are free at specified time and date.
+You may also choose to additionally filter the list using tags.

 Format: `whoIsFree ti/TIME [da/ DATE] [t/TAG]`
 * Shows the persons who are free at the time specified today
 * Shows the persons who are free at the time on the date specified
-* Contacts without a schedule are filtered out of the list
 * TIME is the time at which the user want to find out if the person is free
 * DATE should not be specified if TIME is not specified
 * TIME should be in "HH:MM" format
 * DATE should be in "YYYY-MM-DD" format

 Examples:
-* `whoIsFree ti/ 12:00`
+* `whoIsFree ti/12:00`
-* `whoIsFree ti/ 14:00 da/2022-02-14`
+* `whoIsFree ti/14:00 da/2022-02-14`
+* `whoIsFree ti/12:00 t/friends`

 ### Importing a person's schedule: `importSchedule`
 Imports a schedule from a file to the person at the specified index.